laycookie/DiscordBotForFreiend/README.md

 clientId=
 guildId=

+# Example of what I use DATABASE_URL="file:./db/dev.db"
 DATABASE_URL=

 # only true or false
 buildCommands=
+removeCommands=
 buildCommandsPublic=
+removeCommandsPublic=
 ```

 You can also view those varibles in the `.env.example` file.